Most skin cancers are brought to a doctor’s attention because of signs or symptoms a person is having.

 For a punch biopsy, the doctor uses a tool that looks like a tiny round cookie cutter to remove a deeper sample of skin.
 The doctor rotates the punch biopsy tool on the skin until it cuts through all the layers of the skin.
 The sample is removed and the edges of the biopsy site are often stitched together.

-To examine a tumor that may have grown into deeper layers of the skin, the doctor may use an incisional or excisional biopsy.
+To examine a tumor that may have grown into deeper layers of the skin, the doctor may use an excisional (or less often, an incisional) biopsy.

 For these types of biopsies, a surgical knife is used to cut through the full thickness of skin.
 A wedge or sliver of skin is removed for examination, and the edges of the wound are usually stitched together.